junaidzeb123/LL-1-Parcer-c-/README.md

 ```

 The program outputs the transformed CFG (after left factoring and left recursion removal), the computed FIRST/FOLLOW sets, and the LL(1) parsing table.

+# Features
+- Expression
+- if/else
+- for loop
+- while loop
+- logical operator
+- arithimatic operator

+# Operator
+- @ --> comparison operator
+- | --> logical or
+- & --> logical and